Requirements for Admission

 - Experiences that have led you to consider a public service career

 - Why the UNC-Chapel Hill MPA program would be a good fit for you

 After a preliminary screening of applications, the MPA Admissions Committee selects finalists to be invited for personal interviews.

 All admission decisions are made during the spring for fall semester (August) matriculation.
 Applicants wishing to receive full consideration for all forms of financial assistance should submit their application and all supporting materials by December 11.
 Applications submitted after December 11 will still be considered for most financial assistance awards.
-The deadline for applications is January 8.
+The deadline for applications is January 14 (although this date reflects the Graduate School's standard deadline and applications will be accepted until then, the program would prefer you submit and complete your application by January 8).
 Letters announcing acceptance and financial award decisions will be mailed by April 15.

 The MPA program has a long-standing commitment to public service education for members of historically underrepresented minority groups.